tiby312/broccoli-project/report/src/ch0-analysis-method.md

 The thing is that if you don't use dynamic allocation, and you instead reserve some giant piece of memory for use of your system, then that memory is not taken advanage of when your system is not using it.
 It is wasted space.
 If you know your system will always be using it then sure it is fine.
 But I can see this system being used sometimes only 30 times a second.
 That is a lot of inbetween time where that memory that cannot be used by anything else.
 So really, the idea of dynamic allocation only works is everybody buys into the system.
 Another option is to make your api flexible enough that you pass is a slice of "workspace" memory, so that the user can decide whether to dynamically allocate it everytime or whatever.
 But this complicates the api for a very small portion of users who would want to not using the standard allocator.

+# Level of Indiration

+Similar to dynamic allocation, a level of indirection should be seen as a tool that can speed up your program. #TODO talk about this